 with our free will to

 make final decisions.
-He is simply providing directions via our minds,
+He is simply providing directions through the events unfolding in our lives,

 quietly suggesting we follow his

 His hints within day to day life are most